Spy Hard

 Spy Hard is a 1996 American spy parody film starring Leslie Nielsen (who also executive produced) and Nicollette Sheridan, Charles Durning, Marcia Gay Harden, Barry Bostwick, and Andy Griffith, parodying James Bond and other action films.
 The introduction to the film is sung by comedy artist "Weird Al" Yankovic, and it was the first film to be written by Jason Friedberg and Aaron Seltzer, who went on to write and direct parody films such as Date Movie, Disaster Movie, and Meet the Spartans.
 The film's title is a parody of Die Hard.
 The film was directed by Rick Friedberg who produced with Doug Draizin and Jeffrey Konvitz.
 The film follows Dick Steele, Agent WD-40, who is assigned by his Director, to stop the evil General Rancor from destroying the world.
 WD-40 believed Rancor was dead and he teams up with the hot KGB Agent Veronique Ukrinsky to find Rancor and save the world.

 Spy Hard was released by Buena Vista Pictures under its Hollywood Pictures banner on May 24, 1996.
-The film received negative reviews from critics, who found the story, screenplay, and Friedberg's direction to be disappointing, but Nielsen's acting and its humor received some praise.
+The film received negative reviews from critics, who found the story, screenplay, and Friedberg's direction to be disappointing, but Nielsen's acting and its slapstick humor received some praise.
 In spite of the criticism, the film was a box-office success, grossing $84 million against a production budget of $18 million.

 Plot

-Secret agent WD-40 Dick Steele embarks on a mission, along with the mysterious and lovely Veronique Ukrinsky, Agent 3.14, to rescue the kidnapped Barbara Dahl and stop the evil genius, General Rancor, from seizing control of the entire world.
+Secret agent WD-40 Dick Steele embarks on a mission, along with the mysterious and lovely Veronique Ukrinsky, Agent 3.14, to rescue the kidnapped Barbara Dahl and stop the evil genius, General Rancor, from seizing control of the planet.

 Rancor was wounded in an earlier encounter and no longer has arms.
 However, he can "arm" himself by attaching robotic limbs with various weapons attached.
 Steele is approached by an old friend, agent Steven Bishop, who unsuccessfully tries to recruit him out of retirement.
 However, when a news report Steele is watching reveals that Bishop has been killed, Steele returns to the agency.
-Steele is given his new assignment by The Director, who also is testing out a variety of elaborate disguises.
-At headquarters, Steele encounters an old agency nemesis, Norm Coleman, and flirts with the Director's adoring secretary, referred to as Miss Cheevus.
+Steele is given his new assignment by the Director, who is also testing out a variety of elaborate disguises.
+At headquarters, Steele encounters an old agency nemesis, Norm Coleman, and flirts with the Director's adoring secretary, Miss Cheevus.

 On the job, Steele is assisted by an agent named Kabul, who gives him rides in a never-ending variety of specially designed cars.
-They seek help from McLuckey, a blond child left home alone, who is very good at fending off intruders.
+They seek help from McLuckey, a blond child who was left home alone and is very good at fending off intruders.
 Steele resists the temptations of a dangerous woman he finds waiting for him in bed.
 But he does work very closely with Agent 3.14, whose father, Professor Ukrinsky, is also being held captive by Rancor.

 Everything comes to an explosive conclusion at the General's remote fortress, where Steele rescues both Barbara Dahl and Miss Cheevus and launches a literally disarmed Rancor into outer space, saving mankind.